-5.5.
+5.4.
 TakTuk - Adaptive large scale remote execution deployment

-Participant: Guillaume Huard [corespondant].
+Participants: Guillaume Huard [correspondant], Pierre Neyron.

 TakTuk is a tool for deploying remote execution commands to a potentially large set of remote nodes.
 It spreads itself using an adaptive algorithm and set up an interconnection network to transport commands and perform I/Os multiplexing/demultiplexing.
 The TakTuk algorithms dynamically adapt to environment (machine performance and current load, network contention) by using a reactive algorithm that mix local parallelization and work distribution.
 Characteristics:

-- adaptivity: efficient work distribution is achieved even on heterogeneous platforms thanks to an adaptive work-stealing algorithm - scalability TakTuk has been tested to perform large size deployments (hundreds of nodes), either on SMPs, regular clusters or clusters of SMPs - portability: TakTuk is architecture independent (tested on x86, PPC, IA-64) and distinct instances can communicate whatever the machine they're running on - configurability: mechanics are configurable (deployment window size, timeouts, ...) and TakTuk outputs can be suppressed/formatted using I/O templates http://taktuk.gforge.inria.fr under GNU GPL licence.
+- adaptivity: efficient work distribution is achieved even on heterogeneous platforms thanks to an adaptive work-stealing algorithm - scalability TakTuk has been tested to perform large size deployments (hundreds of nodes), either on SMPs, regular clusters or clusters of SMPs - portability: TakTuk is architecture independent (tested on x86, PPC, IA-64) and distinct instances can communicate whatever the machine they're running on - configurability: mechanics are configurable (deployment window size, timeouts, ...) and TakTuk outputs can be suppressed/formatted using I/O templates Outstanding features: - auto-propagation: the engine can spread its own code to remote nodes in order to deploy itself - communication layer: nodes successfully deployed are numbered and perl scripts executed by TakTuk can send multicast communications to other nodes using this logical number - information redirection: I/O and commands status are multiplexed from/to the root node. http:// taktuk.gforge.inria.fr under GNU GPL licence.